Journalism (JOMJ)

 This program is intended for students who want to work as professional journalists after graduation.
 M.J. students’ degree program culminates in a review of their journalism portfolio by a panel of faculty and professionals.
 There is no thesis requirement for M.J. students.

 Broadcast journalism students will complete their program deeply prepared for a career as a broadcast news reporter.
-Students may also choose to take electives in studio production, investigative journalism or sports journalism or other areas.
-Multiplatform journalism students may take a sequence of courses in data journalism, investigative journalism, sports journalism, visual journalism, audience engagement or other areas.
+Students may also choose to take electives in studio production, investigative journalism, sports journalism or other areas.
+Multiplatform journalism students may take a sequence of courses in data journalism, investigative journalism, sports journalism, visual journalism, radio/podcasting, audience engagement or other areas.
 Or, students may choose to take courses in multiple areas.

 In their final required semester, M.J. students enroll in a six-credit capstone course in one of the Capital News Service (CNS) bureaus on campus, in Annapolis or in Washington, D.C.